 These days I often face question, weren’t you doing what mattered to you?

 What matters to me?
 A question easy to ask, but difficult to answer.
-I have tried to response it in several instances, but I understand I haven’t been able to satisfy anyone with my answer.
-We cannot always satisfy other, and its being true to yourself that is essential.
-Still, the question remains.
-What is it that matters to me?
-Its the other way of saying, what is that which really drives me, or comes before anything else.
 It was back in 2013 when I first pondered on this to draft into words & wrote the first version of this post.

 When I was at 19, I had entered Dharmashringa for the Vipassana Meditation, with a confused mind and completely perplexed, in search of emotional stability, focus and rejuvenation of mind.
 It seemed that I had lost the direction of my life, as if I was caught up in something.
 My confidence was shaken and I really needed strong will power and determination to push myself forward.
-I was selected by the Ministry of Education of Nepal among two candidates, for BBA in an University in Japan, but a career prospects with a Chartered Accountancy degree appeared more fascinating for me.
-My parents in turn would have preferred to see me as a Government Officer.
-However after struggling in first two years of my +2 in Science, I had felt knocked down lower than I ever expected; I didn’t know what I should do in my life and if I could ever do it.
+I left home at 14, for my further studies, but after struggling in first two years of my +2 in Science, I had felt knocked down lower than I ever expected; I didn’t know what I should do in my life and if I could ever do it.